Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

 Enjoy a morning at leisure before making your way to the airport for your flight to Cairns.
 The sunny heart of Australia’s Queensland province, the city is best known as the jumping off point for exploring one of the world’s most impressive natural wonders: the Great Barrier Reef.

-This afternoon, you’ll try your hand at lawn bowling, one of Australia’s most popular sports.
-We return to our hotel and have the remainder of the afternoon at leisure until it’s time to leave for our sunset dinner cruise.
+This afternoon, you’ll enjoy lunch at the Mossman Bowls Club and try your hand at lawn bowling, one of Australia’s most popular sports.
+After, return to your hotel and enjoy the remainder of the day at leisure.

 The Great Barrier Reef: Up close and personal with a Natural Wonder of the World